Escrito por: Simon Difford

 Machine pulled Tahona wheel crushing piña

-Today most producers employ modern roller mills which use conveyer belts to move the cooked piñas through a series of crushers while water is sprayed over the exposed fibres to literally wash the sticky sugary juice (aguamiel) from the fibres.
+Only seven tequila producers still use Tahonas and most producers now employ modern roller-mills which use conveyor belts to move the cooked piñas through a series of crushers while water is sprayed over the exposed fibres to literally wash the sticky sugary juice (aguamiel) from the fibres.
 The last set of rollers squeeze the fibres dry using a mangle-like action to remove as much juice as possible.
-The watery juice passes through a 'pachaquil' which screens out larger particles.
+The watery juice passes through a pachaquil which screens out larger particles.
 The size of particles allowed through to the fermentation and distillation processes also has an influence on the tequila's final flavour.

 The fermentable sugars in the aguamiel (agave juice) can now be converted into alcohol using yeast.
 Prior to fermentation the aguamiel will be analyzed to measure the levels of fermentable sugars and the aguamiel may be diluted with water to reduce the concentration of sugars to a level (8-16%), depending on sugar tolerance of the yeast strain.
 Mosto (wort) formulation is usually based on experience rather than the application of science.